Xarelto Extensive Bleeding Lawsuit Helpline

 Do you have medical records that say you or they took Xarelto?

-Did you take Xarelto or Pradaxa and develop uncontrolled bleeding or another serious complication?
+Did you take Xarelto and develop uncontrolled bleeding or another serious complication?

-Call the Pradaxa and Xarelto Lawsuit Helpline and speak to a Geriatric medical social worker and a Pradaxa lawyer today.
+Call the new Xarelto Lawsuit Helpline and speak to a Geriatric medical social worker and a Xarelto lawyer today.
 One of the most dangerous side effects for those taking Xarelto or Pradaxa is uncontrollable bleeding.
-Our Pradaxa and Xarelto lawyers understand that you trusted your physician when they prescribed Pradaxa or Xarelto.
+Our Xarelto lawyers understand that you trusted your physician when they prescribed Xarelto.
 It was meant to protect your loved one from a stroke or other cardiac problem.
-But, the manufacturers of Pradaxa were not upfront about the lack of an antidote for their product and it’s potential dangers.
+But, the manufacturers of Xarelto were not upfront about the lack of an antidote for their product and it’s potential dangers.
 Call us and speak to an experienced dangerous drug lawyer.
-Our Pradaxa and Xarelto lawyers have decades of experience.
+Our Xarelto lawyers have decades of experience.